EdgeLake/edgelake.github.io/docs/northbound/Grafana.md

 }
 </code></pre>

-**Considering the Grafana limit:**
+### Considering the Grafana limit
 When Grafana issues a query it will include a limit.
 Users need to make sure that the limit is not lower than the number of points returned.
 Note that the trace option provides the info on the number of points returned to Grafana.
+Using the defaults (and not specifying intervals that overwrite the defaults) with a limit to set to 1000 or higher, will always return all the needed values.

+## The Period Query
 **Period query** is a query to retrieve data values at the end of the provided time range (or, if not available, before and nearest to the end of the time range).
 The derived time is the latest time with values within the time range.
 From the derived time, the query will determine a time interval that ends at the derived time and provides the avg, min and max values.
 To execute a period query, include the key: 'type' and the value: 'period' in the Additional JSON Data section.

 <ol start="1">